whxru/CoUAS/MAVC_Message.md

         'Alt': 5,
         'Time': 3,          # Time limit(seconds)
-        'Step': 1,          # Which step this target at in the drone's mission 'Report': False     # Whether report to monitor after reaching the target },...
+        'Step': 1,          # Which step this target at in the drone's mission 'Sync': True,       # Whether synchronize all of the drones after reaching the target },...

     # Type = MAVC_GO_BY